JustinFincher/JZtvOSParallaxButton/README.md

 ```
 typedef NS_ENUM(NSInteger, ParallaxMethodType)
 {
-    Linear = 0, //Default
+    ParallaxMethodTypeLinear = 0, //Default
-    EaseIn, //Use this when your want your foreground layer parallax more
+    ParallaxMethodTypeEaseIn, //Use this when your want your foreground layer parallax more
-    EaseOut, //Use this when your want your background layer parallax more
+    ParallaxMethodTypeEaseOut, //Use this when your want your background layer parallax more
 };
 ```
 **RotateMethodType**:ENUM, 3 choices, this changes if rotation effect is automatic, or changes with finger movements.
 ```
 typedef NS_ENUM(NSInteger, RotateMethodType)
 {
-    AutoRotate = 0, //Default
+    RotateMethodTypeAutoRotate = 0, //Default
-    WithFinger, //Rotation for the direction where finger at.
+    RotateMethodTypeWithFinger, //Rotation for the direction where finger at.
-    WithFingerReverse, //Rotation for the opposite direction where finger at.
+    RotateMethodTypeWithFingerReverse, //Rotation for the opposite direction where finger at.
 };
 ```